zammad/zammad-user-documentation/extras/profile-and-settings.rst

    has no effect.
 Most common modern Browsers are capable to do so (e.g. Firefox, Google Chrome).

-   Additionally, you can activate or deactivate Zammad's ticket summary :doc:`AI feature <ai-features>`.
+   Additionally, you can activate or deactivate if the banner for Zammad's ticket summary :doc:`AI feature <ai-features>` is shown below the articles in the ticket detail view.
 This option is only available, if the feature is configured by your admin.

 :Language: